cran-task-views/ExtremeValue/ExtremeValue.md

         (diagnostic plot, MLE) and follows the book of Coles (2001).
     -   The package `r pkg("texmex")` fit GPD models by using maximum (optionally penalised-)likelihood, or Bayesian estimation, and both classes of models may be fitted with covariates in any/all model parameters.
+    -   The package `r pkg("evgam")` provides methods for fitting various extreme value distributions with parameters of generalised additive model (GAM) form.

 -   ### [Mixture distribution or composite distribution approach:]{#UniMixture}